 Open Main.storyboard in Interface Builder, select the bottom flag, then Ctrl-drag from the flag to the white space directly below the flag – in the view controller itself.
 The direction you drag is important, so please drag straight down.

-When you release your mouse button, a popup will appear that includes the option “Vertical Space to Safe Area” – please select that.
+When you release your mouse button, a popup will appear that includes the option “Bottom Space to Safe Area” – please select that.
 This creates a new Auto Layout constraint that the bottom of the flag must be at least X points away from the bottom of the view controller, where X is equal to whatever space there is in there now.

 Although this is a valid rule, it will screw up your layout because we now have a complete set of exact vertical rules: the top flag should be 36 points from the top, the second 30 from the first, the third 30 from the second, and the third X away from the bottom.
 It's 207 for me, but yours might be different.